-After serious Windows 7 problems or during a new Windows 7 installation with an older operating system installed that you'd like to replace, it's best to wipe your primary hard drive partition clean and install Windows 7 from scratch - a procedure referred to as a "clean install" or sometimes as a "custom install".
+After serious Windows 7 problems or during a new Windows 7 installation with an older operating system installed that you'd like to replace, it's best to wipe your primary hard drive partition clean and reinstall Windows 7 from scratch - a procedure referred to as a "clean install" or sometimes as a "custom install".

 This guide is broken into 3 parts for a total of 34 steps and will walk you through every part of the Windows 7 clean install process.